 - Related Entries

 The term ‘logical empiricism’ has no very precise boundaries and still less that distinguishes it from ‘logical positivism’.
 It is therefore hard to map.
-‘Logical empiricism’ is used here to include the following three groups: (1) the Vienna Circle, here taken broadly to include those who were part of various private discussion groups, especially that around Moritz Schlick, and also the members of the more public Ernst Mach Society (Verein Ernst Mach), (2) the smaller, but perhaps more influential Berlin Society for Empirical Philosophy (later called the Berlin Society for Scientific Philosophy), and (3) those who were influenced by or interacted with members of the first two groups and shared a broadly intellectual kinship with them.
-Besides those in Vienna and Berlin there were important centers of the movement in England, France, Scandinavia, at several universities in the U.S., and as far from central Europe as China.
-This characterization is specifically meant to include thinkers who disagreed with doctrines espoused by members of the original groups and even some who defined themselves in opposition to the movement.
+‘Logical empiricism’ here includes three groups: (1) the Vienna Circle, here taken broadly to include those who were part of various private discussion groups, especially that around Moritz Schlick, and also the members of the more public Ernst Mach Society (Verein Ernst Mach), (2) the smaller, but perhaps more influential Berlin Society for Empirical Philosophy (later called the Berlin Society for Scientific Philosophy), and (3) those influenced by or who interacted with members of the first two groups and shared an intellectual kinship with them.
+Besides Vienna and Berlin, there were important centers of the movement in England, France, Scandinavia, at several universities in the U.S., and even China.
+This characterization includes thinkers who disagreed with doctrines espoused by members of the original groups and even some who defined themselves in opposition to the movement.
 This results in a vague boundary, but it suffices to identify a movement in which a large number of able philosophers self-consciously participated and to distinguish logical empiricism from other movements.

-It does not, however, distinguish logical empiricism from logical positivism, and it is doubtful that any principled such boundary can be drawn along doctrinal or sociological lines.
-The most that one can say is that if a distinction is to be drawn, logical empiricism is the wider term.
+It does not, however, distinguish logical empiricism from logical positivism, and it is doubtful that any principled such boundary can be drawn along doctrinal or sociological lines (Uebel 2013).
+Usually when distinctions are drawn, ‘logical empiricism’ is the wider term.
 Members of the Berlin group never used the term ‘positivism’ about themselves, but did use it concerning some unnamed Viennese in stressing their differences from the latter.
 In any case, these differences, even if real, were smaller than the differences within the Vienna Circle on one hand or within the Berlin group on the other.
-‘Positivist’ is a term that was usually applied by opponents of various doctrines.
+‘Positivist’ is a term usually applied by opponents of various doctrines.
 It was used by some of the Viennese logical empiricists about themselves but generally with caution and in stressing the differences between their own views and those of the 19th century positivists.
 The one philosopher who would have unhesitatingly described himself as (having been) a logical positivist was A.J.
 Ayer.

 Another way of mapping the boundaries of logical empiricism is to list the specific philosophers who were centrally or peripherally part of it.
-Indeed, many of the most important philosophers of the mid-twentieth century were either members of the logical empiricist movement or associated with it in some way.
+This included many of the most important philosophers of the mid-twentieth century.
 Hans Hahn, Moritz Schlick, Rudolf Carnap, and Otto Neurath were leaders of the Vienna Circle, and Kurt Gödel regularly attended its meetings.
-The list of its members, visitors, and interlocutors is staggering.
-To name only a few, these include A.J.
+The list of its members, visitors, and interlocutors is staggering, including A.J.
 Ayer, Herbert Feigl, Philipp Frank, Hans Hahn, Carl Hempel, Karl Menger, Richard von Mises, Ernest Nagel, Karl Popper, W.V.
-Quine, Frank Ramsay, Hans Reichenbach, Alfred Tarski, Friedrich Waismann, and Ludwig Wittgenstein.
+Quine, Frank Ramsay, Hans Reichenbach, Alfred Tarski, Friedrich Waismann, and Ludwig Wittgenstein, among many others.
 Not all of these would admit to being part of the logical empiricist movement, of course, but a case can be made that all contributed to it.
 The Berlin Society for Empirical (or Scientific) Philosophy was, as stated, smaller but perhaps more influential.
-Led by Hans Reichenbach, it included, among others, Kurt Grelling, Walter Dubislav, Kurt Lewin, Richard von Mises, and Paul Oppenheim.
-Hempel took his doctorate in Berlin, working chiefly with Reichenbach until the latter was forced to leave in 1933.
-Hempel also spent time in Vienna and Prague as well.
+Led by Hans Reichenbach, it included Kurt Grelling, Walter Dubislav, Kurt Lewin, Richard von Mises, Paul Oppenheim, and others.
+Hempel took his doctorate in Berlin, working with Reichenbach until the latter was forced to leave in 1933.
+Hempel also spent time in Vienna and Prague.
 Of course, among the foremost associates of the Berlin Society was Albert Einstein, who was also in Berlin also until 1933.